Vive l'amour

-Vive l'amour (愛情萬歲 (爱情万岁, Àiqíng wànsuì); lit. 'long live love') is a 1994 Taiwanese New Wave film directed by Tsai Ming-liang.
-Starring Lee Kang-sheng, Yang Kuei-mei and Chen Chao-jung.
+Vive L'Amour (愛情萬歲 (爱情万岁, Àiqíng wànsuì); lit. 'long live love') is a 1994 Taiwanese New Wave romantic drama film directed by Tsai Ming-liang, starring Lee Kang-sheng, Yang Kuei-mei and Chen Chao-jung.

 The film had its world premiere at the 51st Venice International Film Festival, where it won the Golden Lion, the festival's top prize.

-While the film was celebrated by most film critics when it was first released, its vague storyline and cinematic techniques resulted in an average box office turnout.
+While the film was widely critically acclaimed by most film critics and cinephiles when it was first released, its vague storyline, slow pace and cinematic techniques resulted in an average box office turnout.